-Four cuts per season to be carried out late March, late April, early July and early October (north west half of the meadow).
-The south east half to be cut and collected once a year to facilitate a wildflower meadow.
-(Arisings to be placed in the far south east of the field.)
+Seven cuts per season to be carried out once a month during the cutting season (north-west half of the meadow).
+The south-east half to be cut twice a year to facilitate a wildflower meadow.
+(Arisings to be placed in the far south-east of the field.)